PratyushRT/blockchainsS21/README.md

 This is the public repository for Blockchains and Cryptocurrencies (601.641/601.441), Spring 2021.

-The full syllabus and list of assignments can be [found here.](https://github.com/pratyushrt/blockchainsSpring21/wiki)
+The main course page can be [found here.](https://github.com/pratyushrt/blockchainsS21/wiki)